shriramlok/Django-Pyinstaller/README.md

 .dist/manage/manage runserver --noreload
 ```

-Above will create a directory which can be distributed.
+Above will create a directory inside dist/ which contain all packages and everything.

-And with --onefile to create single executable with everything in it.
+We need to add --onefile to create a single executable.

 ```
 $pyinstaller manage.spec --name resnet --onefile --add-data classifier:classifier